 Working with vendors, providing great service, and crafting effective messaging takes time.
 Handling the details of vendor management shouldn’t be an added burden on your already busy schedule.
 BlueSnap’s online marketplace platform lets you spend less time managing vendors and more time with customers.

 Our global platform lets you connect vendors and customers anywhere around the world.
 We’ll provide you with the resources to manage vendors on your terms, including a customizable solution that lets you adjust commission splits on the fly.
-And it’s a snap to onboard new vendors—all you need to get them going is a country and an email address.

 Your niche marketplace can thrive with the right tools and the right tactics.
 Interested in finding out more about how our online marketplace platform can help?
 Get in touch!